Importing data from EEG devices¶

 non-data channel does not fit to the sphere, it is assigned a z-value of 0.

-Reading channel locations from the file header may be dangerous, as the x_coord and y_coord in ELECTLOC section of the header do not necessarily translate to absolute locations.
-Furthermore, EEG-electrode locations that do not fit to a sphere will distort the layout when computing the z-values.
-If you are not sure about the channel locations in the header, use of a montage is encouraged.
+Reading channel locations from the file header may be dangerous, as the x_coord and y_coord in the ELECTLOC section of the header do not necessarily translate to absolute locations.
+Furthermore, EEG electrode locations that do not fit to a sphere will distort the layout when computing the z-values.
+If you are not sure about the channel locations in the header, using a montage is encouraged.

 EGI simple binary (.egi)¶

-EGI simple binary files can be read in using
+EGI simple binary files can be read using

-The EGI raw files are simple binary files with a header and can be exported
+EGI raw files are simple binary files with a header and can be exported by the

 eXimia EEG data (.nxe)¶

-EEG data from the Nexstim eXimia system can be read in using the
+EEG data from the Nexstim eXimia system can be read with

 Persyst EEG data (.lay, .dat)¶

-EEG data from the Persyst system can be read in using the
+EEG data from the Persyst system can be read with

-Note that not all the subject metadata may be properly read in due to the fact that Persyst changes its specification sometimes from version to version.
-Please submit an issue, or pull request if you encounter a problem.
+Note that subject metadata may not be properly imported because Persyst sometimes changes its specification from version to version.
+Please let us know if you encounter a problem.